Choosing between Affinity and Attio for your CRM comes down to five questions:

 Attio is the flexible, modern CRM for startups and scale-ups that want to build their own GTM system rather than conform to rigid templates.
 Its custom data model, AI-powered workflows, and sub-50ms performance at scale make it popular among product-led growth companies and engineering-driven teams.
 Attio starts at $29/user/month and offers a free plan.
 But its limited native integrations, missing outbound capabilities (no SMS, no dialer, no A/B testing), and basic reporting mean growing teams often outgrow it faster than expected.

-ZoomInfo is an AI GTM platform built on a large B2B dataset (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails).
-Its GTM Context Graph processes 1.5B+ data points daily, fusing this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what's happening in your deals, but why.
+ZoomInfo is an all-in-one AI GTM Platform built on a large B2B dataset (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails).
+Its GTM Context Graph processes 1.5B+ data points daily, fusing this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what is happening in your deals, but why.
 Your team accesses this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end, including your existing CRM.

-If buyer intelligence and AI-powered GTM execution sound like what's missing from your current stack, see how ZoomInfo works.
+If buyer intelligence and AI-powered GTM execution sound like what is missing from your current stack, see how ZoomInfo works.

 Affinity vs. Attio vs. ZoomInfo at a glance